NUKnightLab/LoRaHarvest/README.md

 I recommend running specific test targets.
 Run `test -e native` through most of your development cycles while you are working through the logic of your code, then run `test` or embedded-specific targets for occasional sanity checks.
+As described above, some of your tests will be embedded-specific which, in my opinion, is okay.
+PlatformIO gives you good tools for running embedded tests.

+Note: While desktop tests are provided for completeness, it seems unlikely that most projects will need them.
+Unless you are building accompanying tools that are desktop specific, your native tests will probably go into common so that they get executed on embedded targets also.

 You may need to add your device to platformio.ini.
 I have included the Uno and the Adafruit Feather M0 because this is what I have access to and work with.
 I